0belous/A2-Legacy-Launcher/README.md

     `./main.ps1`

-6. Provide it wil an APK and OBB to install
+6. Provide it with an APK and OBB to install

     All old versions can be found here: https://dl.obelous.dev/public/A2-archive/